Efficient Compositional Multi-tasking for On-device Large Language Models: Experiments

-After inspecting model outputs and ground-truth references, we have observed there are essentially two behavioral groups.
-The first group typically does not perform one of the tasks, \eg, sometimes generates a summary but fails to translate it correctly or provides a translated text but does not summarize.
-This group includes approaches such as zero-shot and existing merging strategies.
-The second group succeeds in performing both tasks.
-For instance, they correctly execute both translation and summarization.
-Representatives of this category are the two inefficient baselines as well as our \ours~solutions.
-The qualitative differences in ROUGE scores reflect these behaviors.
-Within the group itself, higher scores indicate better execution quality and consistency across more examples.
-The frequency with which approaches successfully complete both tasks aligns with our LLM judge analysis, providing a quantitative measure of task success.
+\keypoint{Further Analyses.} Notably, we show \ours~1) works well for models of various sizes such as from 0.5B to 3B (Appendix~\ref{sec:scaling}), 2) is able to handle domain shift (Appendix~\ref{sec:ood}), and 3) obtains strong performance also for three-way compositional tasks (Appendix~\ref{sec:threeway}).
+We also perform qualitative analysis in Appendix~\ref{sec:qualitative}.
+The analysis shows there are essentially two behavioral groups.
+The first group typically does not perform one of the tasks correctly and includes approaches such as zero-shot and existing merging strategies.
+The second group succeeds in performing both tasks and includes the two inefficient baselines as well as our \ours~solutions.